andrewbeall/andrewbeall.github.io/README.md

 ## Kitchen Chair

-The metal kitchen chair with a seat cushion modeled in Autodesk Maya 2018.
+A metal kitchen chair with a seat cushion modeled in Autodesk Maya 2018.
 My goal for this model was to model something I used on a daily basis and learn the process of making cloth and painted metal.
 The textures were made and finished product were rendered in Substance Painter 2018.

 ![kitchen_chair_left](https://user-images.githubusercontent.com/37832901/50990414-fd36cb80-14df-11e9-81ab-fb8f7ea501d1.jpg)

 ![kitchen_chair_right](https://user-images.githubusercontent.com/37832901/50990422-ff008f00-14df-11e9-8ede-2768ec8d7bfe.jpg)

+## 3D Animated Text

+3D "Jiggle" text modeled, textured, and animated in Autodesk Maya 2018.
+My goal for this animated text was to learn the process of texturing jello and using the jiggle deformer.
+My process was to first apply the phong material and looke at reference images of red jello to get the correct shade of red.
+I then applied the jiggle deformer and tweaked the deformer's paramets to achieve the desired motion.

 ## Winchester Rifle